Skip to content ↓

 • Assemblies.
 Our programme of assemblies promotes British Values by exploring key themes such as democracy and the importance of celebrating difference explicitly.

-• After School Clubs.
-Our after school clubs offer children opportunities to socialise with their peers of different ages and from different backgrounds in a different atmosphere to the classroom.
+• After-School Clubs.
+Our after-school clubs offer children opportunities to socialise with their peers of different ages and from different backgrounds in a different atmosphere to the classroom.

 • Volunteering.
 Children can volunteer to take part in Ambassador Groups.
 These include groups such as Playground Buddies, which work to help other children make friends on the playground.
 Children can also be elected to the school council, where they contribute to discussions about school improvement and feed this back to their class.